Skip to main content

 The legal interpretation of “voluntary” balances the employer’s interest in promoting health with the ADA’s mandate to prevent discrimination based on disability.

 This regulatory structure has profound implications when viewed through the lens of systems biology.
-A health or biometric screen is not a single, isolated data point; it is a snapshot of an integrated physiological system.
+A health risk assessment or biometric screen is not a single, isolated data point; it is a snapshot of an integrated physiological system.

 For example, obtaining data on an individual’s fasting glucose, HbA1c, and lipid panel provides insight into their metabolic health and potential position on the continuum from insulin sensitivity to insulin resistance.
 This information is clinically powerful.
 In the hands of an individual and their physician, it can guide interventions to recalibrate metabolic function.